dhkim77000/Jeans_color_cluster/README.md

 # Jeans_color_cluster
-Cluster jeans by its colors.
+Cluster jeans by its colors.(Currently undergoing)